Concrete Sleeper Retaining Walls

 3. Aesthetically Pleasing

-They come in a variety of textures, including timber grain style, stone look, smooth finish, and a variety of colours.
+They come in a variety of textures, including timber-grain style, stone look, smooth finish, and multiple colours.

 4. Cost Effective

-While they do cost more in material than timber, they are still reasonably cost effective because they use off-the-shelf components which are mass produced locally.
-We shop around to find the best priced suppliers.
+Even though the materials cost more than timber, the walls remain cost-effective because they use off-the-shelf components mass-produced locally.
+We shop around to find the best-priced suppliers.

 Construction Process